kamperh/recipe_semantic_flickraudio/readme.md

 -------------------
 - `data/` - Contains permanent data (file lists, annotations) that are used elsewhere.
-- `vision_nn` - Vision systems trained on Flickr30k, MSCOCO and
+- `speech_nn/` - Speech systems trained on the Flickr Audio Captions Corpus.
-  Flickr30k+MSCOCO, with the system vocabulary given by the training data of the specific data partition.
-- `vision_nn_1k` - Vision systems trained on Flickr30k, MSCOCO and
+- `vision_nn_1k/` - Vision systems trained on Flickr30k, MSCOCO and
   Flickr30k+MSCOCO, but with the vocabulary given by the 1k most common words in Flickr30k+MSCOCO.
 Evaluation is also only for those 1k words.
-- `vision_nn_flickr30k` - Vision systems trained on Flickr30k.

-To-do: Remove reference to `vision_nn_flickr30k` above.

 Preliminary